isomerpages/moe-nationaljc/_research-at-njc/Science Training and Research Programme.md

     <div>

       <p>MWITS – NJC IREP <br> Overseas Institute: Mahidol Wittayanusorn School (MWITS) <br> <iframe width="560" height="315" src="https://www.youtube.com/embed/MZh70tCHh9U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <br> Through this partnership with one of the leading high schools in Thailand, students will be able to learn advanced mathematical concepts and tools in various areas of Mathematics and computing (such as graph theory and equivalence relations), Chemistry and Biology.
 They will apply the tools in a related research problem, such as solving an open problem or developing alternative approaches towards existing real- life problems.
-Students will get the opportunity to immerse themselves in the rich Thai culture by interacting with the students from Mahidol.
-Biology, Chemistry, Mathematics</p>
+Students will get the opportunity to immerse themselves in the rich Thai culture by interacting with the students from Mahidol. <br>  Biology, Chemistry, Mathematics</p>

     </div>